Localizing multipartite entanglement with local and global measurements: Continuity bounds

-This result shows that the localizable entanglement and entanglement of assistance defined by the $N_B$-tangle and concentratable entanglement are \emph{Lipschitz}-continuous, a stronger form of continuity.
+Corollary~\ref{cor:LE-local-bounds} shows that the localizable entanglement and entanglement of assistance defined by the $N_B$-tangle and concentratable entanglement are \emph{Lipschitz}-continuous, a stronger form of continuity.
 As a result, coherent state preparation errors that perturb a state by a small amount $\varepsilon$ in trace distance will only shift these figures of merit by $\mathcal{O}(\varepsilon)$.
 Also, in contrast to continuity bounds on various quantum entropies, which often depend on the underlying dimension, the Lipschitz constant here is independent of dimension.
+This dimension independence is particularly important in the context of scalability.